MAP Test Math

 • Topic: Geometry

-• Sub-topic: Area and circumference of circles
+• Sub-topic: Area of circles

 • RIT range: 222-226